dafoumiR24/Expression-Profiles-Validation/README.md

 16.  km_plot (Exprs_table, time_event_data, genes_or_mirnas,xlabel, ylabel, outputFileFolder )

-This function performs a univariate Kaplan-Meier survival analysis.
+__Description__:This function performs a univariate Kaplan-Meier survival analysis.
 Specifically according to the expression level of each feature of interest it divides the samples into two groups (low, high) and it performs survival analysis between these groups.

-Input arguments
+__Input arguments__

 Exprs_table: a data frame containing normalized expression values for a series of samples, with rows corresponding to features and columns to samples
 time_event_data: a data frame of survival data with rows corresponding to samples and columns to time (column name= time) and event (column name= event) data respectively